ArthurConmy/Automatic-Circuit-Discovery/README.md

 [ ] Make SP tests work

-[ ] Run two-step induction on beefier machine
+[ ] Need to fix OOM with new global cache